dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 https://dom.spec.whatwg.org/#concept-range-bp-set

 Add new step 5:
-If range is associated with a composed live range,
-Set composed live range's start and end to range's start and end.
+If range is associated with a composed live range, set composed live range's start and end to range's start and end.
 ```

-Then, composed live range’s start will be {innerHost.firstChild, 5} and end will be {innerHost.firstChild, 6} as well.
+Then, composed live range's start will be {innerHost.firstChild, 5} and end will be {innerHost.firstChild, 6} as well.

 This option is better if we want to keep consistency between Range ⇔ Selection.